3200 Ocean Blvd as of September 2018:

 - In addition to raising concerns about deviations from the Council-imposed zoning standards, this property is in the Coastal Zone and the proposed construction required the City to approve a Coastal Development Permit under its state-certified Local Coastal Program, which promises strict adherence to the same development standards.

-- Since the City has asked for, but not yet received, permission to use “modifications” and “variances” to deviate, in the future, from the standards it promised the Coastal Commission, its present authority to approve a CDP for development not adhering to those standards is far from clear.
-Nothing of the sort can be found in the LCP.
+- The City has asked for, but not yet received, permission to use “modifications” and “variances” to deviate from the standards it promised the Coastal Commission.
+At present, its authority to approve a CDP for development not adhering to those standards cannot be found in the LCP.

-- Indeed, at an August 10, 2018, hearing, the Coastal Commission unanimously found concern about a similar action at 2607 Ocean Blvd.
+- At an August 10, 2018, hearing, the Coastal Commission unanimously found concern about a similar action (involving the same builder) using variances to justify the granting of a CDP at 2607 Ocean Blvd.

-- Should the City approve the Coastal Development Permit, a free appeal to the Coastal Commission is possible once the City notifies them of their final action on that portion of the approval (and construction cannot proceed without a CDP).
+- Should the City approve the Coastal Development Permit, a free appeal to the Coastal Commission by anyone who participated in the hearing, in person or in writing, is possible once the City notifies them of their final action on that portion of the approval — the main argument likely being that the City lacks authority to deviate from the development standards it promised in the LCP.

 - August 20, 2018: City Council member Jeff Herdman filed a “call for review” of the Planning Commission’s August 9 decision.
 A “call for review” requires City staff (pursuant to NBMC Chapters 20.64 and 21.64) to schedule a new hearing before the Council, and which the Council will render its own decision based on the same facts.